Initial EMR registration

 Submit a fingerprint-based background check to the Colorado Bureau of Investigation.

 Wait for the fingerprint sample to be processed.

 The department will receive the fingerprinting results from the Colorado Bureau of Investigation and the results will be added to your submitted OATH application for further processing.

-The department will review the application and notify the applicant of any errors or issues.
-Once approved, the department will email the applicant of this status.
-An EMR registration card will available to print in the EMR's OATH account.
+The department will review the application and notify applicants of any errors or issues.
+Once approved, the department will email the applicant about this status.
+An EMR registration card will be available to print in the EMR's OATH account.

 Renewal EMR registration

 Emergency medical responders in Colorado may renew their state registration every three years.
 EMRs who are within six (6) months of their registration expiration date are eligible to apply for renewal EMR registration.
 Colorado accepts a current valid NREMT number as proof of the required continuing education.
 EMRs who are not registered with the NREMT can renew their registration using the state renewal method.

 The state renewal method requires EMS providers to complete continuing education.
 An EMR must complete a minimum of 12 hours of continuing education (CE) during their 3-year registration period.
 The CE must be approved by a department-recognized education program.

 The 12 hours of CE must be comprised of the following: